How to Assess if You’re Mentally Prepared for Retirement

 How will you strengthen your relationships?

-Strong interpersonal relationships are chock full of numerous benefits.
-In fact, Harvard research has found that people who are more socially connected are happier, healthier, and live longer than their less-connected peers.
-Isolation, on the other hand, can yield devastating effects: such as a decline in brain function and a shorter life span.
-According to Dan Buettner, author of Blue Zones—a book dedicated to uncovering the secrets of longevityloneliness has the potential to shave eight years off of your life.
-This is reason enough to seek out strong bonds and connections with those closest to you.
+Isolation, however, can yield devastating effects such as a decline in brain function and a shorter life span.
+According to Dan Buettner, author of Blue Zones—a book dedicated to uncovering the secrets of longevityloneliness has the potential to shave eight years off your life.
+It’s therefore imperative to stay socially engaged with those closest to you.

 How active will you be in retirement?